Merging Rate of Opinions via Optimal Transport on Random Measures: Completely random measures and bounds via optimal transport on Lévy intensities

-We refer to $\ddr \nu(s,x) = \ddr \rho_x(s) \ddr P_0(x)$ as the canonical decomposition of $\nu$.\\ \end{proposition}
+We refer to $\ddr \nu(s,x) = \ddr \rho_x(s) \ddr P_0(x)$ as the canonical decomposition of $\nu$. \end{proposition}

-\begin{remark} Intuitively, the measure $P_0$ describes the distribution of atoms, while $\rho_x$ determines the conditional distribution of sizes of jumps at location $x$.
-This can be understood by approximating \eqref{eq:def_crm_from_levy} with a compound distribution, so that for every $\epsilon>0$
+\begin{remark} Intuitively, the measure $P_0$ describes the distribution of atoms, while $\rho_x$ determines the conditional distribution of the jump size at location $x$.
+This can be understood by approximating \eqref{eq:def_crm_from_levy} with a compound distribution, so that for every $\epsilon>0$ and set $A$,